hartwigmedical/actin/algo/README.md

-HAS_HISTORY_OF_LUNG_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 850 HAS_HISTORY_OF_STROKE | Prior other conditions > any configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_TIA | Prior other conditions > any configured doid should be equal or be a child of DOID 224 HAS_GILBERT_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 2739 HAS_HAD_ORGAN_TRANSPLANT | Prior other conditions > categories contains "Organ transplant" HAS_CARDIAC_ARRHYTHMIA | Clinical status > hasSigAberrationLatestEcg = 1 HAS_HYPERTENSION | Prior other conditions > any configured doid should be equal or be a child of DOID 10763 HAS_DIABETES | Prior other conditions > any configured doid should be equal or be a child of DOID 9351 HAS_LVEF_OF_AT_LEAST_X | clinicalStatus > lvef should be => x.
+HAS_HISTORY_OF_LUNG_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 850 HAS_HISTORY_OF_STROKE | Prior other conditions > any configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_TIA | Prior other conditions > any configured doid should be equal or be a child of DOID 224 HAS_HAD_ORGAN_TRANSPLANT | Prior other conditions > categories contains "Organ transplant" HAS_GILBERT_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 2739 HAS_CARDIAC_ARRHYTHMIA | Clinical status > hasSigAberrationLatestEcg = 1 HAS_HYPERTENSION | Prior other conditions > any configured doid should be equal or be a child of DOID 10763 HAS_DIABETES | Prior other conditions > any configured doid should be equal or be a child of DOID 9351 HAS_LVEF_OF_AT_LEAST_X | clinicalStatus > lvef should be => x.
 Unavailable LVEF data leads to UNDETERMINED, out of range LVEF leads to FAIL
 HAS_LVEF_OF_AT_LEAST_X_IF_KNOWN | clinicalStatus > lvef should be => X. Unavailable LVEF data leads to PASS, out of range LVEF leads to FAIL
 HAS_KNOWN_MALABSORPTION_SYNDROME | T.B.D.
+IS_IN_DIALYSIS | > won't be evaluated

 ##### Rules related to infections